-One of the most famous bits of trivia about Amsterdam is that the city has just about as many bicycles as it does people (both figures are just over the 800,000 mark).
+One of the most famous bits of trivia about Amsterdam is that the city has as many bicycles as it does people (both figures are over the 800,000 mark).
 The city’s infrastructure, culture, and day-to-day way of life is built around cycling, from a vast city network of bike trails (more than 500 km, or 311 mi, of them) to easily accessible bikes for hire, lockups, and tours on two wheels.
-And with around 83 percent of Amsterdam residents reportedly hopping onto their bikes at least once a week, it might be the best way to meet locals, on top of being the best (and greenest) way to get around.
+And with around 83 percent of Amsterdam residents reportedly hopping onto their bikes at least once a week, it might be the best way to meet local people, on top of being the best (and greenest) way to get around.

 Must do: If you’re considering a visit to the Berlin Wall, you can take a guided bike tour along its length rather than walking.